Skip to content

 Swatte Fell — common questions

-Swatte Fell is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 598m of ascent and takes most walkers 3-6 hours.
-Terrain: Open sward right from the lay-by; the only sustained climb is the first 200 metres above the road.
+Swatte Fell carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 598m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Open sward right from the lay-by; the only sustained climb is the first 200 metres above the road.

 Where do I park for Swatte Fell?